 - For 7-inch cake layers, bake for 25 minutes.
 If you made three, 8-inch cake layers, bake for about 27 minutes, or until a toothpick comes out clean.

-- Allow the pans to cool for 10 minutes, then run an offset spatula around the perimeter of the pans to separate the cake layers from the pan.
+- Allow the pans to cool for 10 minutes, then run a small offset spatula around the perimeter of the pans to separate the cake layers from the pan.

 - Place cake layers in the freezer for 45 minutes, to accelerate the cooling process.
 Once the layers are fully cooled, carefully flip the pans and remove the layers from the pans.

 - Use a serrated knife to level the tops of the layers.